-Notice is given to the shareholders of Orion Corporation to the Annual General Meeting to be held on Wednesday 25 March 2020 at 2:00 p.m.
+Notice is given to the shareholders of Orion Corporation to the Annual General Meeting to be held on Wednesday 6 May 2020 at 2:00 p.m.
 Finnish time in Messukeskus Helsinki, Exhibition and Convention Centre, address: Messuaukio 1, Helsinki.
-The reception of the participants and the distribution of the voting tickets will start at 1:00 p.m.
-Coffee will be served after the meeting.
+The below special arrangements related to the coronavirus situation will be observed at the meeting.

 A. Agenda of the Meeting, in the order of handling

 1. Opening of the Meeting